WhiskeySockets/Baileys/README.md

 # Baileys

  Reverse Engineered WhatsApp Web API in pure Node.js.
 Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a WebSocket.
+Not running Selenium or Chromimum saves you like half a gig of ram :/

  Thank you to [Sigalor](https://github.com/sigalor/whatsapp-web-reveng) for writing the guide to reverse engineering WhatsApp Web and thanks to [Rhymen](https://github.com/Rhymen/go-whatsapp/tree/484cfe758705761d76724e01839d6fc473dc10c4) for the __go__ reimplementation.